-Edward Roberts has been involved in public life in Newfoundland and Labrador for fifty-five years, as a journalist, lawyer, and politician.
+Edward Roberts was involved in public life in Newfoundland and Labrador for fifty-five years, as a journalist, lawyer, and politician.
 He was a member of the House of Assembly for twenty-three years and served as Newfoundland and Labrador’s lieutenant governor between 2002 and 2008.
 He was honorary colonel of the Royal Newfoundland Regiment from 2003 to 2008, thus re-establishing the link between that office and that of the lieutenant governor, the Queen’s personal representative in Newfoundland and Labrador.
-He has long been passionately interested in the history of Newfoundland and her people.
+He had long been passionately interested in the history of Newfoundland and her people.
 His first book, as editor, Peter Cashin: My Fight for Newfoundland (2012), was a Globe and Mail bestseller.

 Flanker Press is a bright spark in the Newfoundland and Labrador publishing scene.
 As the province’s most active publisher of trade books, the company now averages twenty new titles per year, with a heavy emphasis on regional non-fiction and historical fiction.

 The mission of Flanker Press is to provide a quality publishing service to the local and regional writing community and to actively promote its authors and their books in Canada and abroad.

 Now located in Paradise, Flanker Press has grown from a part-time venture in 1994 to a business with eight full-time employees.
 In the fall of 2004, Flanker Press launched a new imprint, Pennywell Books.
 This imprint includes literary fiction, short stories, young adult fiction, and children’s books.

 Flanker Press Ltd. Unit #1 1243 Kenmount Road, Paradise, NL A1L 0V8 Canada